First Impressions

 Argentina have been on a strong run of home kits, honestly.
 The 2022 kit was clean and performed well on the biggest stage possible.
 The 2018 Russia kit had that pixelated stripe pattern that divided opinion (we liked it, for the record).
 The 2014 kit was almost too simple.

 This 2026 version feels like the natural evolution.
 It takes the best elements of the 2022 and 2006 kits and combines them with better materials.
 If you're only buying one Argentina kit this decade, this is a strong candidate.
+For a broader look at how the defending champions are set up for the summer, check out our Argentina World Cup 2026 complete guide.

 The comparison that keeps coming to mind is the 1998 home kit.
 Same confidence, same respect for tradition, same feeling that the team wearing it believes they belong at the top.